ongtw/loss_monitor/README.md

     $ make

 The `Makefile` is done on macOS 12.
-Need to ensure SDL2 developer version is correctly installed.
+Ensure SDL2 is correctly installed.
+One good source is via `homebrew`, available at https://brew.sh

-Need to customize this to build on Windows / Linux.
+Need to customize the makefile for Windows / Linux.

 ## Testing
 When `loss_mon` is run, it reads from the input I/O stream.